wpiszlogin/driver_critic/README.md

 * It's possible to check the best solution by running "evaluate_loop.py".

 # Solution
-The problem is not trivial as a car is very fast and not stable.
-It was hard for a human to drive without any mistakes.
-According to the continuous characteristics of action data, not all RF solutions could be used.
-Theoretically, Q-leaning could be implemented by assuming constant output values, but the precision of steering would be limited.
-Thus DDPG was chosen.
+The environment was challenging for a player as the car is very fast and not stable.
+The choice of Reinforcement Learning algorithms was limited according to the continuous characteristics of action data.
+Theoretically, Q-leaning could be implemented by assuming constant output values but it would reduce the precision of steering.
+Thus DDPG (Deep Deterministic Policy Gradient solution) was chosen as it is mix of Deep Q-Network and Deterministic Policy Gradient.

 DDPG is composed of 4 Neural Networks:
 * Actor - play the game